Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 };
 ```

-The `from_raw` call takes ownership of the `VkInstance` and treats it as if wgpu-hal had created it. wgpu's resource tracker, its deferred barrier logic, its allocation pools — all of them now operate on an instance whose creation they did not control.
+The `from_raw` call takes ownership of the `VkInstance`.
+It treats it as if wgpu-hal had created it. wgpu's resource tracker, its deferred barrier logic, its allocation pools all operate on an instance whose creation they did not control.
 If OpenXR injected an extension wgpu does not know about, `from_raw` returns an error.

 The device path is deeper.
 The physical device comes from OpenXR: